Host Site: Welia Health

-Additional Preceptors: Nicholas Giller, PharmD, BCPS, BCOP; Jenny Houglum, PharmD; Aimee Burk, PharmD; Chelsea Benson, Pharm D; Joe Dvorak, PharmD
+Additional Preceptors: Patricia Lind, PharmD, Nicholas Giller, PharmD, BCPS, BCOP, BCIDP; Jenny Houglum, PharmD; Aimee Burk, PharmD; Chelsea Benson, Pharm D; Joe Dvorak, PharmD, 340B ACE

-For 70 years, First Light Health System (FLHS) has been serving the health care needs of central Minnesota, including the counties of Kanabec, Pine, Aitkin, Mille Lacs, and the surrounding areas.
-FirstLight, formally Kanabec hospital, is a county-owned, self-sustaining, critical access integrated health system.
-Their hospital is licensed to operate 49 beds and is located in Mora, MN.
-Their clinics include a provider based clinic attached to the hospital, two outreach Rural Health Clinics in Pine City and Hinckley, and an eye clinic.
-A recently added community pharmacy in the Pine City based Rural Health Clinic helps to meet additional patient needs in this area.
+For over 70 years, Welia Health has been serving the health care needs of central Minnesota, including the counties of Kanabec, Pine, Aitkin, Mille Lacs, and the surrounding areas.
+Welia Health is a self-sustaining, critical access integrated health system.
+The hospital is licensed to operate 49 beds and is in Mora, MN.
+The clinics include a provider-based clinic attached to the hospital, two outreach Rural Health Clinics in Pine City and Hinckley, and an eye clinic in Mora.
+Welia also operates two community pharmacies, one located within the Pine City Rural Health Clinic, and one located on the Mora campus.

 Mission: To support and improve the health of the communities we serve.

 Vision: To foster a patient-centered culture and maintain a complement of services that meet the changing needs of the communities we serve.